-The applicant must complete the application forms which can be found on the Mercy Medical Center–North Iowa website, http://www.mercynorthiowa.com/radiologictechnologyprogram, and the NIACC health professions counselor, located in the Student Development Office.
-Mercy’s application deadline is December 15 each year.
+The applicant must complete the application forms which can be found on the Mercy Medical Center–North Iowa website (www.mercynorthiowa.com/xrayschool) and contact the NIACC health professions counselor located in the Student Development Office.
+Mercy’s application deadline is January 15 each year.

 In order to apply, the following must be met:

-- All applicants MUST be United States citizens or permanent residents.
+- All applicants MUST be United States citizens or permanent resident.

-- At least 18 years of age by the start date of the program.
+- All applicants must be least 18 years of age by the start date of the program.

-- Attendance at one of the information sessions held by Mercy.
+- All applicants must have attended one of the information sessions held by

 There is no waiting list.
 Applicants who are not accepted and wish to be considered for the following year must re-apply.
 This includes applicants chosen as alternate candidates who did not start the program in that year.